fire-h0und/the-keyboard-design-checklist/README.md

 I happen to like Kailh silent BOX while I am not endorsed or have had any offer or gift from them or any other company.
 I just genuinely happen to like them.
 Do note i don't like just every other Kailh's switch.

+Aside from traditional switches there are a special variety called **rotary encoders**, it is a special sort of switch where it can be inferred at what direction amount and pace it is turning.
+The most popular have an adtional "push button" switch integrated on top.
+Their advantages are novely, satisfying tactile feedback (if of any quality) and intuitive UI traversal (turn & click).
+The disadvantages are fragility (if implemented improperly) and much lesser service time compared to a good key switch.

+One can find other types of input and ineraction devices among the switches on a keyboard like a track-point, trackball or a trackpad.

 ### Circutry

 The keyboard's mechanical side is jut one half of the medal.
 The circuity and firmware is what gives it the final character.